Healthy Hair Growth after Female Pattern Hair Loss

-It’s easy to say that beauty is what’s on the inside and that looks don’t matter.
-But for those suffering from genetic hair loss, the reality is much different.
-The truth is beauty does matter, and physical appearance weighs heavily on women.
-Despite our winning personalities, hair loss can take a toll – emotionally and psychologically.
+It’s often said that "Beauty is on the inside," and that looks don’t matter.
+However, for women suffering from hair loss, the reality can be painfully different.
+Despite our winning personalities, for most of us appearance does matter, and hair loss can take a toll – emotionally and psychologically.

 That said, we are not in this alone!
 According to the American Academy of Dermatology, 40 percent of women will experience hair loss by the time they reach the age of 40.

 Top Issues for those Suffering from Androgenic Alopecia

 Below we address some common concerns regarding androgenic alopecia (also known as female pattern hair loss or hereditary hair loss), along with natural alternatives for supporting healthy hair growth.
 If your question is not addressed, feel free to contact one of our experts by clicking to the left.